goelbenj/IMDB-Classifier/README.md

 To counteract overfitting of my network, I utilized 4 epochs to combat this effect.

 ## Note
-I used the `pyplot` library from `matplotlib` to graphically represent the loss and accuracy of my NN between training and testing phases.
+I used the `pyplot` library from `matplotlib` to graphically represent the loss and accuracy of my NN between training and testing phases (as seen above).

 ## Author
 * E-mail: [ben_goel@rogers.com](ben_goel@rogers.com)